Efficient Full-Matrix Adaptive Regularization: Experiments

 \subsection{\ALGNAME{} on recurrent models}

 Next, we move to recurrent architectures for language modeling.
-We train a 3-layer LSTM \cite{hochreiter1997long} with $\sim\!
-5$M parameters for character-level modeling of the Penn Treebank dataset \cite{marcus1994penn}.
+We train a 3-layer LSTM \citep{hochreiter1997long} with $\sim\!
+5$M parameters for character-level modeling of the Penn Treebank dataset \citep{marcus1994penn}.
 This is the setting in which we observe the most striking improvement over baselines.
-The particularities of this optimization task, and why it might be especially amenable to full-matrix regularization, remain a fruitful research direction \cite{pascanu2013difficulty}.
+The particularities of this optimization task, and why it might be especially amenable to full-matrix regularization, remain a fruitful research direction \citep{pascanu2013difficulty}.
 Figure~\ref{fig:cnn-rnn} \emph{(bottom)} shows training and validation perplexities for the first $50$ epochs; no optimizer makes significant progress afterwards.

-The state of the art for character-level language modeling is less thoroughly documented than its word-level counterpart, though we note that our end-to-end result (validation perplexity $2.42$ after $500$ epochs) is competitive with that shown in \cite{krueger2016zoneout}.
+The state of the art for character-level language modeling is less thoroughly documented than its word-level counterpart, though we note that our end-to-end result (validation perplexity $2.42$ after $500$ epochs) is competitive with those reported for recurrent models, like by \cite{krueger2016zoneout}.
 In contrast, Adam, AdaGrad, and SGD reach $2.51$, $2.65$, and $2.76$, respectively.
-Note that Adam is the \emph{de facto} standard optimizer for language modeling \cite{melis2017state}.
+Note that Adam is the \emph{de facto} standard optimizer for language modeling \citep{melis2017state}.
 Even with iterations taking twice the time, we outperform all baselines in wall-clock time throughout training.

-We also tried using \ALGNAME{} as a drop-in replacement for Adam in the state-of-the-art word-level language modeling code accompanying \cite{merity2017regularizing,merity2018analysis}.
+We also tried using \ALGNAME{} as a drop-in replacement for Adam in the state-of-the-art word-level language modeling code accompanying \citep{merity2017regularizing,merity2018analysis}.
 Although we were competitive with Adam, we only observed an improvement in the first $\sim \!
 20$ epochs.
 We hypothesize that the advantage of full-matrix regularization in this setting is more marginal, as the gradients in the embedding layers are naturally sparse in the vocabulary (``one-hot'') basis.
+On a similar note, we found that Adam outperformed GGT on attention-based architectures for NLP; refer to Appendix~\ref{sec:appendix-experiments} for an experiment and discussion.